louislam/uptime-kuma/README.md

 ⚠️ For any general or technical questions, please don't send me an email, as I am unable to provide support in that manner.
 I will not respond if you ask questions there.

-I recommend using Google, GitHub Issues, or Uptime Kuma's subreddit for finding answers to your question.
+I recommend using Google, GitHub Issues, or Up_Or_Down's subreddit for finding answers to your question.
 If you cannot find the information you need, feel free to ask:

 - [GitHub Issues](https://github.com/louislam/uptime-kuma/issues)
 - [Subreddit (r/UptimeKuma)](https://www.reddit.com/r/UptimeKuma/)